 Nobody names their son Judas anymore.
 Judas has become synonymous with gross betrayal and wretched sin.
 As we walk closer to the events of Good Friday, I was reading this passage above and thinking about the Judas factor again.

 There are many questions that swirl around in my mind whenever I think of ole Judas.
 Was his betrayal predestined?
 If so, is he really to blame?
 Should he instead be given some credit for “faithfully” performing his unfortunate role in the redemption story in helping Jesus accomplish what he came to earth to do?
-Did he “betray” Jesus or merely “hand him over” to the authorities as they had agreed?
+Did he “betray” Jesus or merely “hand him over” to the authorities to help Jesus fulfill his destiny?
 (The Greek word can mean either “betray” or “hand over.”)
 Did Judas repent?
 Will he be in Heaven?
 Unfortunately, the Biblical narrative isn’t interested in addressing these questions.

 Instead of answering these questions today, I’m offering a couple simple reflections I had as I read the familiar story again this week.

 So, we’re all sinners like Judas.
-And we’re all offered forgiveness like Judas immediately following our offense.
+And we’re all offered forgiveness like Judas immediately following our offense, or even while we’re in the act!
 We don’t need to wallow in shame, do hard penance, shape up our life and clean up our act before we can be forgiveness.
 God’s scandalous grace is available immediately and it covers us completely.